Maughan-Lab/fabrial-oven-control/README.md

 Increment the oven's setpoint and wait the temperature to stabilize at the setpoint.

-#### `Background Temperature Monitoring`

-Record the oven's temperature on an interval for the rest of the sequence.

 #### `Record Temperature`

 Record the oven's current temperature once.